CosmoBook/cosmobook_eng/readme/secret-network.md

 **Secret Network's goal** is to simplify the adoption and usability of decentralized technologies by providing a wide range of tools and applications designed to preserve user privacy.
 This privacy is enabled by a new generation of smart contracts - Secret Contracts.

 **The Secret Foundation** is a for-profit organization [that promised to be a non-profit](https://web.archive.org/web/20200808022753/https://blog.scrt.network/introducing-secret-foundation/).
 When convienient, the Secret Foundation promotes privacy as a public good.
-Secret Foundation contributes to the growth of shareholder profits their organization and was funded via a tax on Secret Network stakers.
+Secret Foundation contributes to the growth of shareholder profits [for their organization](https://forum.scrt.network/t/an-update-and-disclosure-concerning-secret-foundations-financial-transparency/6762) and was funded via a tax on Secret Network stakers.

 ### **Protocol**